John-Sarge/LIFEGUARD/README.md

 - **MAVLink Integration:** Translates high-level intent into actionable commands for MAVLink-compatible vehicles (e.g., drones), supporting waypoint navigation, mission uploads, mode changes, arming/disarming, and more.
 - **Audio Preprocessing:** Enhances command recognition with noise reduction and band-pass filtering for reliable operation in noisy environments.
 - **Interactive Confirmation:** Prompts for confirmation before sending critical commands to autonomous units, ensuring accuracy and safety.
+- **Push-to-Talk (PTT):** Uses the spacebar as a push-to-talk trigger for capturing commands, with ESC for clean shutdown.
+- **Cross-Platform:** Works on both Windows and Linux (see notes below).

 ---

 ## How It Works

-1. **Microphone Input:** The system continuously listens for spoken commands from the operator.
+1. **Push-to-Talk:** The system waits for the operator to press and hold the spacebar to begin recording a command.
+Releasing the spacebar stops recording.
 2. **Audio Preprocessing:** Incoming audio is denoised and filtered to improve recognition accuracy.
 3. **Speech Recognition:** The processed audio is transcribed to text using the Vosk STT engine.
 4. **Intent Extraction:** The text is analyzed to identify the Commander’s intent and extract actionable entities (such as GPS coordinates, targets, and locations) using spaCy with custom rules and entity recognition.
 5. **Command Translation:** If a valid intent is detected (e.g., "Search at latitude 41.37 longitude -72.09 for a person in a life ring"), the system prepares corresponding MAVLink commands to instruct the autonomous unit.
-6. **User Confirmation:** Before sending commands to the vehicle, the system asks the operator to confirm the interpreted intent.
+6. **User Confirmation:** Before sending commands to the vehicle, the system asks the operator to confirm the interpreted intent by pressing space and saying "yes" or "no".
 7. **Action Execution:** Upon confirmation, the system sends the appropriate commands to the autonomous unit over MAVLink.

 ---